hannahclauson/health-agreements/attack-plan.md

 - Data Entry Phase III (##est 2 days)
   - make sure all document links are specified
   - should have about a hundred companies
-  - let run for a week or so to see how data performs
-  - include test company (maybe this site itself) to validate change detection
-  - paginate company index
-  - include public sector data sources? data.gov
   - enter on prod DB / site

 - Update badges